msklc/Visualization-of-Twitter-Data-with-MS-Power-BI/README.md

 ## Question of The Study
-Had Twitter any role in the august riots in Netherland?
+Has Twitter played a role in the August Riot in Netherland?

 ## The Framework of The Study